Effective Hearing Conservation Program Elements

-The OSHA standard does not offer any guidance on appropriate administrative or engineering control measures.
-It does, however, thoroughly address the selection process for personal protective equipment.
+The OSHA standard does not offer any guidance on appropriate engineering or administrative control measures.
+It does, however, thoroughly address the selection process for personal protective equipment (PPE).

-Administrative controls are defined as, "Methods of controlling employee exposures by job rotation, work assignment, or time periods away from the hazard" (Fundamentals of Industrial Hygiene, Third Edition, published by National Safety Council, 1988).
+Administrative controls are defined by OSHA as, measures aimed at reducing employee exposure to hazards.These measures include additional workers and rotation of workers used in conjunction with other controls that prevent or control exposure to the hazard.
 This can be accomplished by moving an employee from a job in a high-noise setting to a job in a low-noise setting.
 For example, if an employee worked in a 92dB environment, after six hours the individual would reach 100% of his daily time-weighted exposure.
-This same employee could work in the 92dB environment for five hours and then rotate to an 80dB location for the remaining three hours of the work shift and not exceed the 90dB time-weighted average PEL.
+This same employee could work in the 92dB environment for five hours and then rotate to an 80dB location for the remaining three hours of the work shift and not exceed the 90dB TWA PEL.

-When the A scale is used for the initial noise level monitoring, OSHA requires a slightly different adjustment: 7dB must first be subtracted from the hearing protector's NRR; this number is then subtracted from the time-weighted average exposure.
+When the A scale is used for the initial noise level monitoring, OSHA requires a slightly different adjustment: 7dB must first be subtracted from the hearing protector's NRR; this number is then subtracted from the TWA exposure.

-If the A scale had been used to record the above 100dB time-weighted average exposure, then 7dB must be subtracted from the hearing protector's 26dB NRR.
+If the A scale had been used to record the above 100dB TWA exposure, then 7dB must be subtracted from the hearing protector's 26dB NRR.
 This leaves a 19dB NRR.
-This number is then subtracted from the 100dB exposure, leaving the worker with a 81dB time-weighted average exposure.
-In either of the above examples, the worker would be well below the 90dB time-weighted average PEL.
+This number is then subtracted from the 100dB exposure, leaving the worker with an 81dB TWA exposure.
+In either of the above examples, the worker would be well below the 90dB TWA PEL.

 Occasionally, high-noise environments may necessitate using earmuffs and ear plugs in combination.
-When this is done, OSHA allows 5dB to be added to the greater of the two NRRs.
+As referenced In OSHA’s hearing standard, Appendix IV:C. “Methods for Estimating the Adequacy HPD Attenuation”, it allows 5dB to be added to the greater of the two NRRs.
 This is added after all other adjustments are made.
 If ear plugs with an NRR of 21 were used in combination with the earmuffs in the above examples, five additional dB of protection would be added to each exposure.
 In the last example, this would bring the 90.5dB exposure down to 85.5dB.
 The worker's exposure would then drop below the PEL.

 When it comes to hearing protectors, OSHA requires that employees be given the opportunity to select their hearing protectors from a variety of suitable options, and that the employer provides training on the use and care of the selected devices.